 In addition to hearing appeals, the Racing Division must prepare a complete record and legal decision for each case that is appealed to the Superior Court.
-When the record is completed and certified, it is forwarded to the Government Bureau of the Attorney General's Office and is assigned to an Assistant Attorney General who defends the case in court.
+When the record is completed and certified, it is forwarded to the Government Bureau of the Office of the Massachusetts Attorney General and is assigned to an Assistant Attorney General who defends the case in court.
 The Commission and the Attorney General work closely together to present the best possible case in Superior Court.

-The Racing Division takes this opportunity to thank the Attorney General's Office for the diligent, professional and expert defense of Commission cases.
+The Division of Racing takes this opportunity to thank the Office of the Massachusetts Attorney General for the diligent, professional and expert defense of Commission cases.